 Pair up random team members for casual 15-minute video chats.
 Use a scheduling tool to automate the matching process on a weekly or biweekly cadence.

 This addresses a key challenge for remote teams: the absence of spontaneous hallway conversations.
-Regular informal interactions between colleagues who don't usually work together build team connections, trust, and cohesion.
+Regular informal interactions between colleagues who don't usually work together build trust and cohesion over time.

 Post a theme or prompt in your team chat and have everyone respond with the most appropriate GIF.
 Vote on favorites for each round.